chridgn/chridgn-dot-dev/content/lineage-map.md

 This document is a work in progress as I am still working on packaging the tool; visit the repository to track progress!

-LineageMap is a lightweight, open source tool that gives data engineers column-level lineage for dbt projects — no catalog required.
+LineageMap is a lightweight, open source tool that gives data engineers column-level lineage for dbt projects; no catalog required.

 Most teams either have no lineage visibility at all, or they're paying five figures a year for an enterprise catalog.
 LineageMap sits in the middle: run one command against your dbt project and get an interactive graph showing exactly where every column comes from and what breaks if you change it.